 4. Dineen, T. (1996).
 Manufacturing Victims: What the psychology industry is doing to people.
 Robert Davies.

-To become a fully-qualified Human Givens practitioner you need to have successfully completed all 3 parts of the HG Diploma training with Human Givens College and fulfilled the HGI’s criteria for Registered Membership.
+Yes, if you want to become a fully-qualified Human Givens practitioner – in which case you need to have successfully completed all 3 parts of the HG Diploma training with Human Givens College and fulfilled the HGI’s criteria for Registered Membership.

-However, some people take the Diploma up to Part 2 level to benefit from its unique insights, and the key psychological understandings and effective therapeutic skills it gives them, so that they can incorporate them into their own field of work.
-Others have taken the Diploma up to Part 2 for their own personal interest and development.
+Some people take the Diploma up to Part 2 level as they feel this gives them profoundly useful insights, psychological understandings and effective therapeutic skills that they can use to benefit their existing career or field of work.
+Others take the Diploma up to Part 2 for their own personal interest and development.

 Yes.
 Every course that makes up Part 1 of the Diploma has a set of accompanying notes, which complement the training.